“BALL PERFECT MASON” FRUIT JARS

 Error Jars

-A number of “error jars” are found among the Ball Perfect Mason’s, including examples found with the embossing missing a letter (or letters), or with a word misspelled, such as “PERFFCT”, “PEPRECT” or “PEREFCT”.
+A number of “error jars” are found among the Ball Perfect Masons, including examples found with the embossing missing a letter (or letters), or with a word misspelled, such as “PERFFCT”, “PEPRECT” or “PEREFCT”.

 A listing of many of the Ball Perfect Mason jar variations, including error jars, can be found in the “Red Book”, a price guide used by fruit jar collectors.
 In general, Ball Perfect Mason variants are listed in the Red Book from #270 to #295-6.
 (I am using the No. 11 edition.
 Older editions of the Red Book have different numbers assigned to the jars, in the 300 range).
 There are no doubt minor variants/errors that are not currently listed in that guide.

-Some jars have embossing that is unusually faint (sometimes, all of the embossing, or just one or two letters within a word) and this might be due to accumulated debris (such as remnants of accumulated mold paste) having partially filled the engraving of the lettering on the mold itself at the time the jar was produced.
+Some jars have embossing that is unusually faint (sometimes, all of the embossing, or just one or two letters within a word) and this can be due to accumulated debris (such as remnants of accumulated mold paste) having partially filled the engraving of the lettering on the mold at the time the jar was produced.

 ADVERTISEMENT